 Logical class diagram showing inheritance between and reference to constrainable artefacts

-The class diagram above shows that Data Provider, Metadata Provider, Dataflow, Metadataflow, Provision Agreement, Metadata Provision Agreement, Data Structure Definition, Metadata Structure Definition, Simple Datasource and REST Datasource (via the abstract Query Datasource) are all concrete sub-classes of Constrainable Artefact and can therefore have Constraints specified.
-Note that the actual Constraint as submitted is associated to the reference classes which inherit from ConstrainableRef: these are used to refer to the classes to which the Constraint applies.
+The class diagram above shows that Dataflow, Metadataflow, Provision Agreement, Metadata Provision Agreement, Data Structure Definition, Metadata Structure Definition, are all concrete sub-classes of Constrainable Artefact and can therefore have Constraints specified.

 The content of the Constraint can be found in the SDMX Information Model document.